-The Committee on Accreditation (COA) monitors the quality of educator preparation programs through its accreditation system.
+The COA monitors the quality of educator preparation programs through its accreditation system.
 Accreditation is granted to those institutions that meet the Commission's standards of quality and effectiveness.
 Institutions that do not meet Commission standards are precluded from offering educator preparation programs in California.